This page documents the API of fluid.cell, the primitive of the reactive library underlying Fluid Infusion 6.

 The reactive cell’s value can be updated by calling Cell.set.
 This will trigger a cascade of updates through the

 reactive tree.
-Any computed values that are depended on by effects will be updated immediately.
-Computed values
+Any computed values that are depended on by effects will be marked to execute when

 Cell._value